 A common question I get from clients is, does Starbucks have healthy drinks?
 The answer is yes, but you have to ask for them.
 Here’s how.

 If you’re going off the menu and creating your own options, just be kind to your barista.
-If you’re not sure on how you can lighten up your Starbucks order, then ask them for suggestions.
-They know the menu and the Starbucks hacks better then you do, and they’re usually pretty awesome and will help you out.
+If you’re not sure how you can lighten up your Starbucks order, then ask them for suggestions.
+They know the menu and the Starbucks hacks better than you do, and they’re usually pretty awesome and will help you out.